Pseudomanifold/dbakel-vis/README.md

 some code to extract said tables and visualise them---please find the results below.

+## Remarks

+- Notice that these visualisations only show a fraction of all objects, namely the ones that are not in the best condition any more.
+It is unclear what the total count should be. **If you know where to find an assessment that contains all conditions, let me know.**

+- I am unsure about the grading scale and followed the ordering in the original report.
+It seems that 'restrictive' is the lowest grade, indicating that maintenance of this part of the infrastructure will pose a restriction for additional parts of the network.

+# Files

+# Scripts

+- `extract.py`: run this to (re-)create the tables.
+All tables will be placed in the `tables` directory.

+- `visualise.py`: create some visualisations.
+This is where you can get creative!
+To create some visualisations for a specific object, just call the script with the respective parameter.
+For instance, to visualise the condition of bridges, call `python visualise.py tables/Bridges.csv`.
+This will create the respective figures in the `figures` directory.

 # License

 The code is licensed under a BSD 3-Clause License.
 This basically means